 The COVID-19 pandemic has completely upended the way that people in this country go about their daily lives.
 It has become clear that this is no longer simply an acute emergency that is going to go away quickly.
 This is a protracted disaster that has altered the way we interact with others.
-As Summer draws to a close and Fall moves in, this seemed like a good time to discuss some fun and safe activities visitors and residents to Phoenix can participate in during this ongoing pandemic.
+As Summer draws to a close and Fall moves in, this seemed like a good time for our Phoenix personal injury lawyers to discuss some fun and safe activities visitors and residents to Phoenix can participate in during this ongoing pandemic.

 There are ways to have fun and stay safe during COVID-19

 Residents and visitors in and around Phoenix understandably want to stay safe during these time times.
 It is important to understand all recommendations in place from the Centers for Disease Control and Prevention (CDC) as well as Arizona health agencies.
 Generally, this includes maintaining social distancing at all times and wearing a mask, particularly when indoors.